 - or 2 ounces cooked flaked salmon

 When the mixture has cooled a little, flour a baking board.
 Form the mixture into fishcake sized patties.
 This makes nine fairly large pieces of savory pumpkin fritters.

 Coat each pumpkin patty in a layer of flour and heat some oil in a frying pan.
 Cook the fritters until golden brown.

 Garnish with mint and serve with salad.

-Thanks, Mom, these were fabulous and I will certainly be making them again.
+Thanks, Mom, these were fabulous and I will certainly be making this mashed potato and pumpkin fritters again.
 I love the crunch that they have when cooked up and they have such an amazing and unique flavor as well.

 From my experience, these are better when they are eaten fresh, so don't make a huge batch and try to save for later.
 You can, but it just tends to change the texture quite a bit.
 (No one likes soggy fritters, right?)